 Meanwhile, season the pot of boiling water and drop in the fresh pasta.
 It should only take about 3-4 minutes, so now is the perfect time to drop it in.
 I personally prefer fresh over a box of dried fettuccine.
 Until I get my pasta attachment for my Kitchen Aid, it’s the best I can do.

 Here’s where I forgot to take a picture of stirring in the cheese.
 Gah!
 I know!
 TRUST me on this, you’ll want to grate the cheese yourself.
-Buying pre-grated cheese is a bad idea.
-It won’t really melt into the sauce, I bet it’s because usually pre-grated cheese is coated in an anti-caking substance that keeps the cheese from clumping together which then clumps in your alfredo sauce, riddle me that?
+Buying pre-grated cheese is a bad idea unless it states that the only ingredient is parmesan.
+Otherwise, it won’t really melt into the sauce, I bet it’s because usually pre-grated cheese is coated in an anti-caking substance that keeps the cheese from clumping together which then clumps in your alfredo sauce, riddle me that?
 If you aren’t up for grating it by hand then cut off pieces and process it in a mini food processor until it’s finely “grated”.